from the highest rated and most trusted online training company - since 2008.

+What are the governing regulations?
 The Canada Occupational Health and Safety Regulations is the federal legislation enabled by the Canada Labour Code.
 Electrical safety standards are listed under Part 8.
 The Canadian Standards Association (CSA) is the largest regulatory agency in Canada.
-The CSA has compiled many OHS-related standards, including the Z462-15 series, which deals specifically with workplace electrical safety.
+The CSA has compiled many OHS-related standards, including the Z462-18 series, which deals specifically with workplace electrical safety.
 To supplement the overarching regulations created by OHS and the CSA, individual provinces and territories often set their own regulations (in accordance with federal bodies) specific to their needs.

 It will take a MINIMUM of 2 hours to complete this Canada OHS Electrical Safety Training online course.
 The student may log on and off as needed.
 A bookmark will be set so when they log back in they will return to where they left off.